thesun7385/thesun7385/README.md

 ### Hi I'm Supachai Ruknuy

-"A car guy, music lover, hooper, and travel enthusiast!" <br>
+"A car enthusiast, music lover, and hooper!" <br>
 "I love to build, design and create."

 <!--